 List the related experience category toward the top of your resume and place other employment further down on the document.
 You can also name your "Related Experience" header after the field you're in.
 For instance, you could call it "Sales Experience," "Programming Experience," or "Editorial Experience."

-Use a Resume Profile
+Option 2: Use a Resume Profile

 It’s typically a list at the top of your resume, below your contact information.
 It’s a good way to present your most relevant skills to the employer.